 HHSC coordinates with TWC to provide the delivery of employment programs and to facilitate the development of a comprehensive, integrated service network that is locally managed, market driven, and high performing.

-Through an integrated workforce system, TWC administers WIOA Title I, TAA, Employment Service (ES), child care, employment programs under Title IV-A of the Social Security Act (for example, the Choices program and Noncustodial Parent (NCP) Choices program), vocational rehabilitation, and Adult Education and Literacy under WIOA Title II.
+Through an integrated workforce system, TWC administers all core programs under WIOA (Title I Adult, Dislocated Worker, and Youth; Title II Adult Education and Literacy, Title III Wagner-Peyser, and Title IV Vocational Rehabilitation), as well as TAA, childcare, and employment programs under Title IV-A of the Social Security Act.
 These programs offer Texas job seekers employment and training services and necessary support services to help them gain employment and attain self-sufficiency.
-Eligible participants may receive services from one or more programs and child care reimbursements through Child Care and Development Block Grant (CCDBG) funds.
-Cooperative agreements with agencies administering other programs, including HHSC, the Texas Education Agency, and the Texas Veterans Commission, are initiated through the development of memoranda of understanding.
-Some individuals in re-entry programs may be SNAP recipients and receive SNAP E&T services.
+Eligible participants may receive services from one or more programs and childcare reimbursements through Child Care and Development Block Grant (CCDBG) funds.

+Collaboration among TWC and agencies (including HHSC, the Texas Education Agency, and the Texas Veterans Commission) administering other programs were initiated through the development of memoranda of understanding.

+Some individuals in reentry programs may be SNAP recipients and receive SNAP E&T services.